akeneo/pim-api-docs/content/guides/translation-connection/step4-known-limits.md

 The main problem is that with the method we suggested, Julia can only indicate products that are to be translated (and not assets).

 :::warning
-This is due to the fact that there are not yet bulk actions on assets.
+This is due to the fact that bulk actions aren't available on assets for now.
 :::

 Of course, by retrieving Julia's PIM products, you could also retrieve the information from the associated assets but this will not be very convenient for Julia.